Guaranteed Issue Life Insurance | Complete New 2022 Guide to Life Insurance for Final Expenses

 Four Main Types of Guaranteed Issue / Final Expense Life Insurance:

 These are policies for applicants in good health.
 Level benefits mean that once the policy has been issued, the insured’s beneficiaries are eligible for the total face value immediately after the insured’s death.

 The insured usually has a two-year waiting period before the entire face amount can be paid to their beneficiary.
 If a non-accidental death occurs two years ago, the policy will only pay a percentage of the face amount.
 Example: If a non-accidental death happens in year one, the policy will pay 10% of the death benefit.
 If a non-accidental death occurs in year two, 20% of the face amount will be paid.
 Deaths in year three or later will trigger the policy to pay the full face value of the policy.

 Benefits paid to the beneficiary usually have a two-year waiting period before the entire death benefit can be paid.
 If a non-accidental death occurs two years ago, the policy will only pay a return of premiums plus a percentage.
 For example, if a non-accidental death happens in year one, the premiums will be returned, plus 10% will be paid.
 If non-accidental deaths occur in year two, premiums paid are returned plus 20%.
 Deaths in year three or later will pay the face amount of the policy.

-Policy benefits are very similar to a modified policy, but more expensive due to fact there is no health underwriting what so ever.
-These policies are way to go for people with very serious health problems such as Cancer or a major heart disease etc. Guaranteed issue policies normally have a two year waiting period before the entire face amount of the policy will be paid to the beneficiary.
-If non-accidental death occurs before two years, the policy will only pay a return of premiums plus a percentage.
+Policy benefits are very similar to a modified policy but more expensive because there is no health underwriting whatsoever.
+These policies are the way to go for people with severe health problems such as Cancer or major heart disease etc. Guaranteed issue policies typically have a two-year waiting period before the entire face amount is paid to the beneficiary.
+If a non-accidental death occurs two years ago, the policy will only pay a return of premiums plus a percentage.